KollihTheGuruh/binary_trees/README.md

 Since we are using Max Heap, the returned array must be sorted in descending order Your file 133-heap_extract.c will be compile during the correction

+41. Big O #Binary Heap
+#advanced
+What are the average time complexities of those operations on a Binary Heap (one answer per line):

+Inserting the value n
+Extracting the root node
+Searching for a node in a binary heap of size n